 | < 6 | 4 |

-Clinical note: In sedated patients, the GCS is confounded by sedation.
+In sedated patients, the GCS is confounded by sedation.
 Document whether the GCS was recorded off sedation, on sedation, or represents a best-estimate.
 Many units use RASS (Richmond Agitation-Sedation Scale) for sedated patients — note this separately.

 6. Renal Component (Creatinine and Urine Output)

 The renal component incorporates both serum creatinine and urine output.
+The higher scoring criterion takes precedence.

 | Creatinine (mg/dL) / Urine Output | SOFA Score |